flairNLP/flair/resources/docs/TUTORIAL_2_TAGGING.md

 ### List of Pre-Trained Sequence Tagger Models

 You choose which pre-trained model you load by passing the appropriate string to the `load()` method of the `SequenceTagger` class.

+A full list of our current and community-contributed models can be browsed on the [__model hub__](https://huggingface.co/models?filter=flair).
-Currently, the following pre-trained models are provided:
+At least the following pre-trained models are provided (click on an ID link to get more info for the model and an online demo):

 #### English Models